 Racism is alive and well these days, seeming to flourish and fester with the slew of heinous hate crimes inflicted upon innocent victims.
-Research has proven that racists are made, not born.
+Racists are made, not born.
 Human beings enter this world with an inherent sense of fair play.
 Sadly, seeds of intolerance take root and sprout cancerous weeds, which nurture hateful beliefs and encourage deviant behaviors, All of these behaviors encourage mistreatment based on our differences–real or imagined.
-Though not always in violent forms, racism also surfaces through individuals in positions of power who channel their evil traits via subtle, cowardly acts in the workplace.
+Though not always in violent forms, racism also surfaces through individuals in positions of power who channel their evil beliefs via subtle, cowardly acts in the workplace.

-As a retired Army Disabled Veteran and a former civil service employee, my personal experiences with racism and discrimination in the Army and the obvious injustices that friends and colleagues shared with me continued to solidify my cynicism.
-But a single encounter and bonding with a Hungarian child in a foreign country broke through my wall of skepticism and helped to restore my faith in the human race.
-Through the eyes of this precious child, I discovered that there is still hope.
+As a retired Army Disabled Veteran and a former civil service employee, I continued to solidify my cynicism based on my personal experiences with racism and discrimination in the Army and the obvious injustices that friends and colleagues shared with me.
+But a single encounter and subsequent warm bonding between a Hungarian orphan and me broke through my wall of skepticism and helped to restore my faith in the human race.
+Through the eyes of this precious child in a foreign country, I found that there is still hope for the human race.

 As word spread of my presence and availability, active duty and Reservist soldiers usually contacted me for assistance via email, but most often they took the time to pay me a personal visit for counseling.
 I listened intently to a myriad of racial, discrimination or leadership issues, which belied the Army’s message touting equal opportunity for all.
 I remained and appalled at the number of internal EO and leadership issues, which commanders left unchecked.
 I wondered how the Army could conduct operations in a former war zone and preach détente to the Bosnians and Serbs when all was not well on its own home front.